lupyuen/lupyuen.github.io/src/mmu.md

 That's why we wrote this article: To figure out how to move the Interrupt Controller to a __Level 2 Page Table__.
 (And connect Level 1 with Level 2)

-And that's how we arrived at this final __MMU Mapping__ that works hunky dory for Interrupt Controller and for User Memory...
+And that's how we arrived at this final __MMU Mapping__...

 | Index | Permissions | Physical Page Number |
 |:-----:|:-----------:|:----|
 | 0 | VGRW | __`0x00000`__ _(I/O Memory)_
 | 1 | VG _(Pointer)_ | __`0x50406`__ _(Kernel Code & Data)_
 | 3 | VG _(Pointer)_ | __`0x50403`__ _(Interrupt Controller)_

+That works hunky dory for Interrupt Controller and for User Memory!

 ![Table full of...
 RISC-V Page Tables!](https://lupyuen.github.io/images/mmu-table.jpg)